MaCFP/radi-db/FM_Burner/04_Computational_Results/Template_Calculation/README.md

 These two description do not yet described how to compare the final results.
 This is done within the [04_Computational_Results](/FM_Burner/04_Computational_Results) folder.
 There the actual comparison of the results is done; this is very similar to the gas phase group.

 ## Step by Step description to compare a `FDS` simulation

+### Important

+As stated before, the calculations with `FDS` need an installation of at least this version `FDS-6.8.0-138-g51097e3-nightly`.

 ### 1. Got to folder